bilgeozcay/coupon/README.md

 <br/>
 <br/>

 In summary, **by targeting Group 8, it is possible to achieve up to 95% coupon acceptance rate for Coffee Houses**.
 By targeting Groups 4 to 7, it is possible to achieve more than 80% coupon acceptance rate.
+Using this methodology can significantly improve the coupon acceptance rates.
 <br/>
 <br/>